Jyoti-Sharma-DS/customer_happiness/README.md

 # Exploratory Data analysis Findings:

-Based on the exploratory data analysis done we have found below facts about the data set<br>
+Based on the exploratory data analysis done I have found below facts about the data set<br>

 i.
 The dataset is slightly unbalanced in terms of class data distribution.<br>
 ii.
 54.76% records belong to class label 1, and 45.24% records belong to class label 0.<br>